 Communications/Submitting information to the Special Rapporteur

 In resolution 25/5 in 2014, the Human Rights Council extended the mandate as Special Rapporteur on minority issues for a period of three years and requested the mandate holder receive information from diverse sources including States, expert bodies, United Nations agencies, regional and other inter-governmental organizations, NGOs and other civil society organizations.
-Based on such information, she can issue communications to States concerning implementation of the Declaration on the Rights of Minorities, where appropriate.
+Based on such information, the Special Rapporteur can issue communications to States concerning implementation of the Declaration on the Rights of Minorities, where appropriate.

 In light of this mandate, the Special Rapporteur has continued to bring to the attention of Governments information regarding the human rights of minorities.
 A considerable number of communications have been sent jointly with other thematic special procedures.